ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 ```

-## facets is the ggplot term for trellis' panels
+## Facets is the ggplot term for trellis' panels

 The aspect ratio for the plot region is something that needs to be considered.
 I've manually adjusted the plotting window here so that the graph more closely matches that of @Wickham2009ggplot2 but it  is not an exact match.